Last Updated on May 13, 2023 by Dave Farquhar

-The first thing you need to do is get as much glue into the crack as possible.
-If you can separate along the crack, sometimes you can just squirt glue in with the bottle.
-But if the crack is still small, you may need to put glue into a syringe, and use a syringe with a needle to shoot glue into the crack.
+But small cracks in wood don’t always accommodate that trick.
+To get wood glue into small cracks, you may need to put glue into a syringe, and use a syringe with a needle to shoot glue into the crack.
 Be generous.
-You need to shoot enough glue into the crack that when you press the wood back together, you get some excess squeezing out.
-If there isn’t enough extra to squeeze out, there are parts inside that aren’t coated.
+You need to shoot enough wood glue into the crack that when you press the wood back together, you get some excess squeezing out.
+If there isn’t enough extra wood glue to squeeze out, there are parts inside that aren’t coated.

-Spreading the glue evenly inside the crack
+Spreading the wood glue evenly inside the crack

-I like to give the glue a couple of minutes to get tacky, then press the pieces together, double check to make sure everything lines up neatly, then clamp it.
+I like to give the wood glue a couple of minutes to get tacky, then press the pieces together, double check to make sure everything lines up neatly, then clamp it.
 After putting the clamp on, double check to make sure nothing misaligned.
 Let the clamp sit at least 30 minutes, and ideally for several hours.
-After the glue dries under pressure, the repair will be stronger than the original wood.
+After the wood glue dries under pressure, the repair will be stronger than the original wood.

-It’s trickier than gluing end to end successfully, but very doable once you know the secret.
+Gluing cracks in wood is trickier than gluing end to end successfully, but very doable once you know the secret.

 David Farquhar is a computer security professional, entrepreneur, and author.
 He started his career as a part-time computer technician in 1994, worked his way up to system administrator by 1997, and has specialized in vulnerability management since 2013.
 He invests in real estate on the side and his hobbies include O gauge trains, baseball cards, and retro computers and video games.
 A University of Missouri graduate, he holds CISSP and Security+ certifications.
 He lives in St. Louis with his family.

 2 thoughts on “How to glue a crack in wood”

 A small typo in the opening sentence: “wood” should be there.